mattray/spiceweasel/README.md

 Nodes
 -----
 The `nodes` section of the JSON or YAML file bootstraps a node for each entry where the entry is a hostname or provider and count.
 Each node requires 2 items after it in a sequence.
 The first item is the run_list and the second the CLI options used.
 The run_list may be space or comma-delimited.
 Validation is performed on the run_list components to ensure that only recipes and roles listed in the file are used.
+You may specify multiple nodes to have the same configuration by listing them separated by a space.
 A shortcut syntax for bulk-creating nodes with various providers where the line starts with the provider and ends with the number of nodes to be provisioned.
-The YAML snippet
+Windows nodes need to specify either `windows_winrm` or `windows_ssh` depending on the protocol used, followed by the name of the node(s).
+The example YAML snippet

 ``` yaml
 nodes: